-Gum is an open source, general purpose, platform agnostic UI layout tool.
-Although Gum itself is not built to be used with any game engine in particular, this tutorial will cover using glue’s Gum plugin to use Gum files in your Glue project.
-Combining Gum with Glue results in an incredibly fluid UI development environment.
+Gum is an open source, general purpose, platform-agnostic UI layout tool.
+Although Gum itself is not built to be used with any game engine in particular, this tutorial will cover using Glue’s Gum plugin to use Gum files in your Glue project.
+Combining Gum with Glue results in a fluid UI development environment.

 The first step in using Gum is to download the project.
 Gum can be downloaded here.

-Once you have downloaded the zip file, unzip it.
+Once you have downloaded the Gum zip file, unzip it.
 Remember this location, we’ll need it later.

-“Add New Gum Project” doesn’t show up: If Add New Gum Project doesn’t show up, you can verify that the plugin has installed correctly and that it is running through the Manage Plugins Window.
+Troubleshooting Missing Gum Options: If you do not see any of the options shown above, you can verify that the plugin has installed correctly and that it is running through the Manage Plugins Window.

 Once you have added a new Gum project you should see it under Global Content Files: